 You can make this recipe dairy free by omitting the parmesan cheese.
 It will still taste delicious!

 - 2 cloves garlic finely minced

 - 1 toasted French baguette for serving

-- To a bowl combine balsamic vinegar, olive oil, and lemon juice.
-Whisk to combine.
-To the same bowl add black pepper, basil, oregano, parsley, garlic, salt, and parmesan cheese.
-Whisk to combine.
+- Add balsamic vinegar, olive oil, lemon juice, black pepper, basil, oregano, parsley, garlic, salt, and parmesan cheese to a bowl and whisk to combine.

 - Transfer mixture to a shallow serving plate.
 Place Calabrian chili paste in the middle of the mixture.

 - Serve immediately alongside a toasted French baguette.